Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 Compatibility constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The tookit supports a wide range of layers (see the
+The toolkit supports a wide range of layers (see the
 `supported type section <./quantizeml.html#supported-layer-types>`__).
 When hitting a non-compatible
 layer, QuantizeML will simply stop the quantization before this layer and add a
 `Dequantizer <../api_reference/quantizeml_apis.html#quantizeml.layers.Dequantizer>`__ before it so